danodus/xgsoc/README.md

 make write SERIAL=<serial device>
 ```
 Press a key when completed.
 The SD card image will automatically be read and executed unless a key is sent via UART during the first seconds of the boot process.

+## Acknowledgements

+- The SoC is based on the Oberon project for the ULX3S available here: https://github.com/emard/oberon
+- The USB host is based on usb_host available here: https://gitlab.com/pnru/usb_host